 A bus is a multi-purpose vehicle to own.
 Buying a bus might be a little more costly but it is definitely worth the cost.
-In case you want to save cost, you can even find used a used bus for sale.
+In case you want to save cost, you can even find used a used bus.
 When looking for a bus, you need to know exactly what you need and what to check.

 For instance, if you want to convert your bus to a home on the move, look for one with space.
 Buses are versatile and it all depends on how you are planning to use it.
 Here are some tips on buying a bus: